Hoyindee/DSA-Documentation/README.md

 ### Limitation

 It was a large data set with some column that were not useful for my analysis.
-A primary key could nptbe added to the main table and Unuseful column was not removed so as not to affect the original table instead view was created with a number of selected columns useful for understanding and interpreting my analysis.
+A Unique identifier could not be added to the main table and Unuseful column was not removed so as not to affect the original table instead view was created with a number of selected columns useful for understanding and interpreting my analysis.

 ### Reference